How Much Do Entrepreneurs Make?

-Think about it.
 You’ve probably worked harder at launching your business than you ever have at any other job in your life.
-It’s a 24 hours a day, 7 days a week job that never ends.
-You’ve poured blood, sweat, tears, and sleepless nights into making this dream a reality.
-It might not be perfect yet, and you might not have it all together—but you need to at least plan to receive some compensation for it!
+It’s a 24/7/365 thing that never ends.
+And you’re lucky if you get to think about anything else.
+You’ve poured blood, sweat, tears, and who knows what else into making this dream a reality.
+It might not be perfect yet, and you might not have it all together—but you need to at least plan to receive some compensation for it.

-In this guide, we’ll review the different types of entrepreneur salary options for business owners; discuss the pros, cons, and legal implications of how and when to take a paycheck; and help you decide exactly how much you should be paying yourself.
+But this all means that there are different approaches depending on your kind of business.
+With different types of entrepreneur salary options for business owners, there are pros, cons, and legal implications of how and when to take a paycheck.
+All of them can help you decide exactly how much you should be paying yourself.

-In those fuzzy early days when managing your business happens in the twilight hours when your day job is done, too many entrepreneurs blur the lines between business and personal finances.
-Before you even start to discuss how to pay yourself, it’s essential that you first make a plan to track expenses and income for your business separately, starting with distinct banking accounts for your business.
+In those early days when managing your business happens in the post-day job twilight hours, too many entrepreneurs blur the lines between business and personal finances.
+Before you even start to discuss how to pay yourself, it’s essential that you first make a plan to track expenses and income for your business separately.

-Mixing business and personal finances not only causes accounting headaches—it can ruin your chances at securing a small business loan and get you into hot water with the IRS.
-If you’re still using the same bank account to manage your business and personal finances, fix this today.
+This starts with a distinct business bank account.
+Mixing business and personal finances not only causes accounting headaches—it can also ruin your chances at securing a small business loan once your business is ready for it, and it can get you into hot water with the IRS.
+If you’re still using the same checking account to manage your business and personal finances, fix this now.

 Once your business and personal finances are separated and organized, you’ll need to start considering how to pay yourself.